Model likelihoods and derivatives

 scores(object, parameters, fit)

-# S4 method for diseq_basic
+# S4 method for class 'diseq_basic'

 log_likelihood(object, parameters)

-# S4 method for diseq_basic
+# S4 method for class 'diseq_basic'

 gradient(object, parameters)

-# S4 method for diseq_basic,ANY,ANY
+# S4 method for class 'diseq_basic,ANY,ANY'

 scores(object, parameters)

-# S4 method for diseq_deterministic_adjustment
+# S4 method for class 'diseq_deterministic_adjustment'

 log_likelihood(object, parameters)

-# S4 method for diseq_deterministic_adjustment
+# S4 method for class 'diseq_deterministic_adjustment'

 gradient(object, parameters)

-# S4 method for diseq_deterministic_adjustment,ANY,ANY
+# S4 method for class 'diseq_deterministic_adjustment,ANY,ANY'

 scores(object, parameters)

-# S4 method for diseq_directional
+# S4 method for class 'diseq_directional'

 log_likelihood(object, parameters)

-# S4 method for diseq_directional
+# S4 method for class 'diseq_directional'

 gradient(object, parameters)

-# S4 method for diseq_directional,ANY,ANY
+# S4 method for class 'diseq_directional,ANY,ANY'

 scores(object, parameters)

-# S4 method for diseq_stochastic_adjustment
+# S4 method for class 'diseq_stochastic_adjustment'

 log_likelihood(object, parameters)

-# S4 method for diseq_stochastic_adjustment
+# S4 method for class 'diseq_stochastic_adjustment'

 gradient(object, parameters)

-# S4 method for diseq_stochastic_adjustment,ANY,ANY
+# S4 method for class 'diseq_stochastic_adjustment,ANY,ANY'

 scores(object, parameters)

-# S4 method for equilibrium_model
+# S4 method for class 'equilibrium_model'

 log_likelihood(object, parameters)

-# S4 method for equilibrium_model
+# S4 method for class 'equilibrium_model'

 gradient(object, parameters)

-# S4 method for equilibrium_model,ANY,ANY
+# S4 method for class 'equilibrium_model,ANY,ANY'

 scores(object, parameters)

-# S4 method for diseq_basic
+# S4 method for class 'diseq_basic'

 hessian(object, parameters)

-# S4 method for diseq_directional
+# S4 method for class 'diseq_directional'

 hessian(object, parameters)

-# S4 method for missing,missing,market_fit
+# S4 method for class 'missing,missing,market_fit'

 scores(fit)